Guardia di Finanza: Inspectors

 There are 24,000 inspectors in the Guardia di Finanza.

 Participation in the competition for the recruitment of inspectors in the general and naval branches is open to Italian citizens aged between 18 and 26 years, having a diploma of secondary school giving access to university studies.

 Inspector cadets attend the Scuola ispettori e sovrintendenti della Guardia di Finanza in L'Aquila for three years, at the same time studying at the local university, finally graduating with a bachelor's degree in business law and appointment as warrant officers.
 Inspectors in the naval branch continue with a year at the nautical school in Gaeta.

-Inspectors are formally classified as senior non-commissioned officers but are according to training and job description more akin to U.S. warrant officers.